What is acoustic neuroma? (Vestibular schwannoma)

 Symptoms often appear only after larger growth.
 Because this benign tumor takes quite a long time to grow, symptoms are not noticed until years later.
 At first, impairments in hearing can be noticed.
 Usually only one ear is affected.
 The first sign of the tumor is the onset of unilateral hearing loss.

 This comes suddenly as a sudden hearing loss or manifests itself as a slowly increasing hearing loss.
-In addition, dizziness and eye twitching often occur.
+In addition, there is often dizziness and eye twitching.
 Rarely, there may be facial pain or numbness in the jaw.
 Affected individuals often notice restrictions only by accident.
 Typically, there is a change in the sense of hearing, especially in the range of high-pitched sounds.
-Affected persons notice changes in the way birds chirp or have difficulty following a telephone conversation in the affected ear.
+Affected persons notice changes in the way birds chirp or find it difficult to follow a telephone conversation in the affected ear.
 Often there is also ringing in the ears.
 These can sometimes also be the only symptom.

 In severe cases, cerebrospinal fluid drainage can no longer occur and intracranial pressure increases.
 Typical symptoms of this include visual disturbances, headache, neck pain, nausea, and vomiting.